rlouage/remove-watermark/README.md

 The train dataset consists of around 20k Shutterstock images and their watermarked counterpart.
 The validation set consists of around 200 images.
 Some sample images are shown below

+## training

+The model was trained for about 100 hours on a gtx 970.

 ## results

 After 100 epochs these are the results.
 This can probably be improved if we train the model longer.
 The original images are not shown because they are copyrighted.